 Maine Coon Lifespan

-The average lifespan for a Maine Coon is between 12 to 15 years, however, the oldest reported Maine Coon was 26!
+The average lifespan for a Maine Coon is between 12 to 15 years, however, the oldest Maine Coon ever reportedly reached the age of 26!

 Norwegian Forest Cat Lifespan